In the Medical Sciences Division

 - Working to break down barriers and taboos by informing and educating line managers.
 Effective management of team members with menopausal symptoms which are impacting their work will help you to improve your team’s morale, retain valuable skills and talent and reduce sickness absence.
 See 'Menopause – a Guide for Managers' for more information.
 We are aiming to include guidance about the menopause in the induction of new line managers.

-- Working to raise awareness of the menopause for our staff through these pages and spreading the word via the divisional HR Network by newsletters and meetings.
+- Working to raise awareness of the menopause for staff or students through these pages and spreading the word via the divisional HR Network by newsletters and meetings.

-- Working to facilitate conversations and help our staff to find language they are comfortable with.
-We hope to identify Menopause Champions who can offer confidential support and guidance for women who experience difficulties relating to the menopause.
+- Working to facilitate conversations and help our staff and students to find language they are comfortable with.
+We hope to identify Menopause Champions who can offer confidential support and guidance for those who experience difficulties relating to the menopause.

 And we plan to do: